Find synonyms Find exact match

 Erythromycin has also been compared with nasogastric lavage.
 A randomized trial with 253 patients that compared erythromycin alone with nasogastric lavage alone and nasogastric lavage plus erythromycin found that the quality of visualization did not differ significantly among the three groups .
 In addition, there were no differences among the groups with regard to procedure duration, rebleeding rates, need for second endoscopy, number of transfused units of blood, and mortality.

 Somatostatin and its analogs — Somatostatin, or its analog octreotide, is used in the treatment of variceal bleeding and may also reduce the risk of bleeding due to nonvariceal causes .
 In patients with suspected variceal bleeding, octreotide is given as an intravenous bolus of 20 to 50 mcg, followed by a continuous infusion at a rate of 25 to 50 mcg per hour.
-(See "Management of acute variceal hemorrhage", section on 'Somatostatin and its analogs'.)
+(See "Methods to achieve hemostasis in patients with acute variceal hemorrhage", section on 'Somatostatin and its analogs'.)

 Octreotide is not recommended for routine use in patients with acute nonvariceal upper GI bleeding, but it can be used as adjunctive therapy in some cases.
 Its role is generally limited to settings in which endoscopy is unavailable or as a means to help stabilize patients before definitive therapy can be performed.
 (See "Overview of the treatment of bleeding peptic ulcers", section on 'Somatostatin and octreotide'.)